nilscox/cah/README.md

 }
 ```

-- id: The question's id
+- id: the question's id
+- lang: the question's language
 - type: `"fill"` if the question contain at least one blank else `"question"`
-- text: The actual question, with blanks filled with `...` (if any)
+- text: the actual question, with blanks filled with `...` (if any)
-- split: The question's text, as an array
+- split: the question's text, as an array
-- nb_choices: The number of choices that fits the question
+- nb_choices: the number of choices that fits the question

 > The split field is an array of strings representing the actual question's
 > text, and null values representing a blank.

 ### Choice

 A choice represents a white card.
-It contains one or more words that could
+It contains a chunk of text that could answer
-answer a `Question`, or fit in a `Question`'s blank.
+a `Question`, or fit in a `Question`'s blank.

 ```
 Choice: {